 We are devoted to a system of growth and support for aspiring leaders.
 Through the Leadership Pathways & Development team, Denver Public Schools (DPS) is able to offer multiple distinct leadership preparation programs, which provide aspiring school leaders the opportunity to develop alongside an experienced and successful school leader.
-The programs are designed to consistently prepare new leaders for DPS leadership roles by offering course content that is aligned to our School Leadership Framework while supporting development that meets the aspiring leader’s career goals.
+The programs are designed to consistently prepare new leaders for DPS leadership roles by offering course content that is aligned to our LEAD Framework while supporting development that meets the aspiring leader’s career goals.

 To learn more about each program, click on each below.

 The Aspiring Teacher Leader of Color Cohort is an opportunity to uniquely develop transformative knowledge, skills, and mindsets to be a leader for equity in the Senior / Team Lead role.